sking-dev/terraform-certification/6-terraform-workflow-core/README.md

 terraform plan
 ```

-This commands includes syntax validation (equivalent to `terraform validate`)
+This commands includes syntax validation.

+- Equivalent to running `terraform validate`

 It refreshes the state (checks the live environment)